Raw Deal (1986 film): Production

+Filming took place in October 1985 in Chicago, Illinois, and Wilmington, North Carolina.

 Reception

 Box office

-Raw Deal released in the United States on June 6, 1986 and made $5,438,978 in its opening weekend.
-It went on to gross a total of $16,209,459 in the United States.

-Though the film made a decent profit at the box office and was a modest success, its earnings were considered a disappointment.
+Raw Deal released in the United States on June 6, 1986, and made $5.4 million in its opening weekend.
+It went on to gross a total of $16.2 million in the United States.
+Despite turning a box office profit, its earnings were still considered a disappointment.

 Critical response

 Roger Ebert gave the film 1.5 stars out of four and wrote, "This plot is so simple (and has been told so many times before), that perhaps the most amazing achievement of 'Raw Deal' is its ability to screw it up.
 This movie didn't just happen to be a mess; the filmmakers had to work to make it so confusing."
 Vincent Canby of The New York Times wrote that the film "isn't exactly Oscar material.
 It does nothing for the cause of nonviolence.
-It will warm the hearts of gun lobbyists everywhere, and its final body count may be even higher than that in Mr. Stallone's 'Cobra.'
-Yet 'Raw Deal' somehow manages to be measurably less offensive.
+It will warm the hearts of gun lobbyists everywhere, and its final body count may be even higher than that in Mr. Stallone's Cobra.
+Yet Raw Deal somehow manages to be measurably less offensive.
 At times, it's almost funny — intentionally."
 Todd McCarthy of Variety reported, "Comic book crime meller suffers from an irredeemably awful script, and even director John Irvin's engaging sense of how absurd the proceedings are can't work an alchemist's magic."
 Writing in the Los Angeles Times, Sheila Benson began, "Has it come to this?
 That we can feel vaguely cheered that Raw Deal (citywide), where the bodies again pile up like cordwood, is a better made movie than Cobra?"
 However, she praised Schwarzenegger, saying that his strength as an actor is "not that he can toss grown men over ceiling beams, but that he has a vein of sweetness and self-deprecation that no amount of mayhem can obliterate ... it has shone from him since Pumping Iron, it has allowed him to surmount silly and unwise pieces of action (such as the drunk scenes in one of the Conans and here), and even his own awkwardness as an actor."
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and noted that it had "essentially the same story" as Cobra, "but it is told with so many superfluous characters that we're never really sure whose side a few key people are on.
 Needless to say, in a film filled with punch-outs, we very quickly don't care."
 Paul Attanasio of The Washington Post dismissed the film as "a mostly tedious, cheaply made shoot-em-up" that "recycles the clichés that have long been the cud of television cop dramas."
 Pauline Kael of The New Yorker called it "reprehensible and enjoyable, the kind of movie that makes you feel brain dead after two minutes—after which point you're ready to laugh at its mixture of trashiness, violence, and startlingly silly crude humor."